Parenting tips

 An example of another approach is using a statement like this;

-Being available doesn’t really mean that even while you’re tired you must have to converse with your child.
+Being available doesn’t mean that even while you’re tired, you must converse with your child.

-Please dear, I’m really so worn out now, could you please come back in ten minutes’ time?
+Please, dear, I’m really so worn out now, could you please come back in ten minutes?

 Be specific with the time you’d be ready to talk.
 This would be more effective to give your child a sense of value.